rii-mango/Daikon/README.md

 });
 ```
 ###Usage (browser)
-See tests/debug.html to see an example.
+See tests/debug.html for an example.

 For a more advanced example, see [Papaya](https://github.com/rii-mango/Papaya).
 [This class](https://github.com/rii-mango/Papaya/blob/master/src/js/volume/dicom/header-dicom.js) uses Daikon to add DICOM support to Papaya.